jannik323/tetis_j/README.md

 # tetis_j
-this is my self made tetris clone that im working on as a project to learn javascript. so far its been going pretty well.
+this is my self made tetris clone that i worked on as a project to learn javascript.

 a and d to move